gosupark27/gosupark27.github.io/_posts/2021-5-12-New-Office-New-Me.md

 title: New Office New Me
 ---

-Consider why you underestimated.
-What was harder than you thought?
-What slowed you down?

 ## Let's Talk Office

 Yesterday, I moved my home computer, chair and a couple of other belongings into my new office.
 Of course, making this move is a **risk** because there is no guarantee that the apprenticeship is going to work out and that's a decent amount of money I could have saved if I worked at home instead.
 However, from my experience there are certain moments in your life where you have to be willing to accept that risk and go all-in because this can be an opportunity that comes only once in your life.
 There have been times in the past where I have let those chances slip past my fingers because I was fearful or I was unwilling to adapt to the changing circumstances.
 Even now learning Clojure, a new languge, has been both rewarding and challenging these past couple of days.
 It is an opportunity for me to grow as a developer and because Clojure has a different programming paradigm learning and becoming proficient in this language will improve the way I approach problems and consequently how I would solve those particular problems.
 Ultimately, the office represents a space where I can focus completely on the apprenticeship, and for that reason alone it was and is worth the investment.